Todhills rest area

 |Services type:||Two sites located between junctions, with no public connection between them.|

 Visit Todhills Southbound/Moto's official website

-The first and currently the only of a new wave of rest areas, Todhills is basically a small service station that could be the gateway to a whole new form of services.
+The first of a new wave of rest areas, Todhills and other rest areas is basically a small service station that could be the gateway to a whole new form of services.
 Watch this space.

 Main Amenities: Ecotricity electric vehicle charging point

 northbound only: Shell (with: Autogas LPG), Deli2go, Costa Express, Air1 AdBlue